Advent-of-q/2021/docs/08-seven-segment-search.md

 It also contains four display strings.
 When we can map the ten sample strings to the numbers 0-9, we can interpret the display strings.

-Four of the ten numbers can be mapped immediately to the unmistakeable numbers.
+Four of the ten sample strings can be mapped immediately to the unmistakeable numbers because of their lengths.
 ```q
 q)show as:1 4 7!(cs 1 4 7)(;)'x[`sample].[?](count'')(x`sample;cs 1 4 7)
 1| "cf"   "be"